 For me. fall baking starts with apples!
 Whether I am making Crockpot Apple Cobbler or Cinnamon Roll Dutch Apple Pie, my go-to fall fruit is the apple.
 I love to bake with them, cook with them and to me, eating a fresh Macintosh Apple is the epitome of fall.

 2. Decorate with Fall Colors!

 You don’t have to change out everything in your home to decorate for fall.
 Make a few small changes that will have a dramatic impact.
+You can even seek help from professionals such as the Decorators in London.
 Here are a few ideas to get your creative juices flowing: